 Making a Tent Footprint In The Wild

 2. Tape them together so that it forms a big rectangle and pitch your tent on top.
-It will be trickier without tape but you can overlap the bags and carefully lay the tent on top of the untapped bags and slowly erect the tent.
-You won’t be able to move much but it’s better than sleeping on wet ground.
+Not easy without tape, but you can overlap the bags, carefully lay the tent on top of the bags and slowly erect the tent.
+Make sure you don’t move much but it’s better than sleeping on wet ground.

-Natural material is not waterproof many of them can snag the tent bottom and damage it.
-If you’re camping without a footprint, it’s best to do so if you have a sleeping pad and if your tent bottom is waterproof.
+Natural material is not waterproof and can snag the tent’s bottom and damage it.
+If you’re camping without a footprint, it’s best to do so if you have a sleeping pad and if your tent’s bottom is waterproof.

 Making VS Buying

 You can choose whatever handy material you have at home to make your own tent footprint.
-If you have used tarp, old dust cloths or extra window wraps, you can easily make your own without leaving your house and spending any money.
+If you have a used tarp, old dust cloths, or extra window wraps, you can easily make your own without leaving your house and spending any money.

 Manufacturers also make tent footprints from different materials.

 In fact, you don’t have to leave your house thanks to the internet.
 Many camping gear manufacturers have websites or you can check sites like Amazon or eBay for the best footprint for your camping or backpacking lifestyle.

 Sometimes we can’t see where we pitch our tent especially if it’s getting dark.
-Small pebbles, roots, debris, sticks and other sharp debris can puncture holes into expensive tents.
+Small pebbles, roots, debris, sticks, and other sharp debris can puncture holes into expensive tents.

 Also, not all tents have waterproof flooring and a footprint can provide waterproof protection and insulation from the cold ground.
-For some people a tent footprint is just added weight they don’t need when they’re lugging their backpacks.
+For some people, a tent footprint is just added weight they don’t need when they’re lugging their backpacks.

 Imagine entering your tent all wet and muddy.
 With a tent footprint, you can leave your muddy boots outside or shake off excess water before entering the tent.
 It helps keep the interior clean and dry.

 Many commercial tent footprint offerings are overpriced and made from the same materials you can find in camping stores or online.

 All it takes is research and you can be on your way to making your own tent footprint.
 Be sure to read our article on how to pitch a tent for more insight.